KDE/kapidox/README.md

     pip install --user PyYAML pystache

+## Installation

+Unlike almost every other KDE module, kapidox does not use CMake.
+This is because it is purely written in Python, and so uses distutils.
+While it does not need to be installed to be used (see below), you can install kapidox with

+    python setup.py install

 ## Writing documentation

 Writing dox is beyond the scope of this documentation -- see the notes at